mahfuja5768/Foodipal-client/README.md

   <h2>Server side code link : https://github.com/mahfuja5768/Foodipal-server</h2>
 </div>

+## Technologies:
+This project is made by React, Nodejs, Exressjs, Tailwind, Material Ui.
+Here for authentication I used firebase, jwt.

 ## # The features and functionalities  of my website are giving below :

 ### ~ Firstly in the Home page there was a  navbar ,banner , top foods, and a footer section.